ebdrup/json-schema-benchmark/README.md

 jsck failed the test &quot;uniqueItems validation, non-unique array of arrays is invalid&quot;.
 Expected result: false but validator returned: true. **This excludes this validator from performance tests**

 jsck failed the test &quot;uniqueItems validation, non-unique heterogeneous types are invalid&quot;.
 Expected result: false but validator returned: true. **This excludes this validator from performance tests**

 All other tests passed.

+## jassi

+jassi failed the test &quot;invalid definition, invalid definition schema&quot;.
+Expected result: false but validator returned: true

+jassi failed the test &quot;maxLength validation, two supplementary Unicode code points is long enough&quot;.
+Expected result: true but validator returned: false

+jassi failed the test &quot;minLength validation, one supplementary Unicode code point is not long enough&quot;.
+Expected result: false but validator returned: true

+jassi failed the test &quot;validation of date-time strings, an invalid date-time string&quot;.
+Expected result: false but validator returned: true. **This excludes this validator from performance tests**

+jassi failed the test &quot;validation of date-time strings, only RFC3339 not all of ISO 8601 are valid&quot;.
+Expected result: false but validator returned: true. **This excludes this validator from performance tests**

+jassi failed the test &quot;validation of URIs, an invalid URI&quot;.
+Expected result: false but validator returned: true

+jassi failed the test &quot;validation of URIs, an invalid URI though valid URI reference&quot;.
+Expected result: false but validator returned: true

+jassi failed the test &quot;validation of e-mail addresses, an invalid e-mail address&quot;.
+Expected result: false but validator returned: true. **This excludes this validator from performance tests**

+jassi failed the test &quot;validation of IP addresses, an IP address with too many components&quot;.
+Expected result: false but validator returned: true. **This excludes this validator from performance tests**

+jassi failed the test &quot;validation of IP addresses, an IP address with out-of-range values&quot;.
+Expected result: false but validator returned: true. **This excludes this validator from performance tests**

+jassi failed the test &quot;validation of IP addresses, an IP address without 4 components&quot;.
+Expected result: false but validator returned: true. **This excludes this validator from performance tests**

+jassi failed the test &quot;validation of IP addresses, an IP address as an integer&quot;.
+Expected result: false but validator returned: true. **This excludes this validator from performance tests**

+jassi failed the test &quot;validation of IPv6 addresses, an IPv6 address with out-of-range values&quot;.
+Expected result: false but validator returned: true. **This excludes this validator from performance tests**

+jassi failed the test &quot;validation of IPv6 addresses, an IPv6 address with too many components&quot;.
+Expected result: false but validator returned: true. **This excludes this validator from performance tests**

+jassi failed the test &quot;validation of IPv6 addresses, an IPv6 address containing illegal characters&quot;.
+Expected result: false but validator returned: true. **This excludes this validator from performance tests**

+jassi failed the test &quot;validation of host names, a host name starting with an illegal character&quot;.
+Expected result: false but validator returned: true. **This excludes this validator from performance tests**

+jassi failed the test &quot;validation of host names, a host name containing illegal characters&quot;.
+Expected result: false but validator returned: true. **This excludes this validator from performance tests**

+jassi failed the test &quot;validation of host names, a host name with a component too long&quot;.
+Expected result: false but validator returned: true. **This excludes this validator from performance tests**

+jassi failed the test &quot;some languages do not distinguish between different types of numeric value, a float is not an integer even without fractional part&quot;.
+Expected result: false but validator returned: true

+jassi failed the test &quot;root pointer ref, recursive mismatch&quot;.
+Expected result: false but validator returned: true. **This excludes this validator from performance tests**

+jassi failed the test &quot;relative pointer ref to object, mismatch&quot;.
+Expected result: false but validator returned: true. **This excludes this validator from performance tests**

+jassi failed the test &quot;relative pointer ref to array, mismatch array&quot;.
+Expected result: false but validator returned: true. **This excludes this validator from performance tests**

+jassi failed the test &quot;escaped pointer ref, slash&quot;.
+Expected result: false but validator returned: true. **This excludes this validator from performance tests**

+jassi failed the test &quot;escaped pointer ref, tilda&quot;.
+Expected result: false but validator returned: true. **This excludes this validator from performance tests**

+jassi failed the test &quot;escaped pointer ref, percent&quot;.
+Expected result: false but validator returned: true. **This excludes this validator from performance tests**

+jassi failed the test &quot;nested refs, nested ref invalid&quot;.
+Expected result: false but validator returned: true. **This excludes this validator from performance tests**

+jassi failed the test &quot;remote ref, containing refs itself, remote ref invalid&quot;.
+Expected result: false but validator returned: true

+jassi failed the test &quot;remote ref, remote ref invalid&quot;.
+Expected result: false but validator returned: true

+jassi failed the test &quot;fragment within remote ref, remote fragment invalid&quot;.
+Expected result: false but validator returned: true

+jassi failed the test &quot;ref within remote ref, ref within ref invalid&quot;.
+Expected result: false but validator returned: true

+jassi failed the test &quot;change resolution scope, changed scope ref invalid&quot;.
+Expected result: false but validator returned: true

+All other tests passed.